What Are These Flies?

 The most important step in arresting a moth fly infestation is to locate breeding sites.
 Drain flies lay eggs in gelatinous film and rotting organic material.
 In a kitchen, this material may be found lining drain pipes and traps or at the bottom of a trash receptacle.
 It may also be found on a wet mop or broom that has collected organic matter.
 Sometimes, a gelatinous film can be created underneath kitchen equipment when pressurized water is used to wet wash kitchen floors.

 Sometimes drain flies come from outside a kitchen.
-When they do, they can really have you scratching your head.
-It is important to understand that these flies can breed in storm drains, exterior sewage culverts, exterior trash receptacles and other locations were organic material is decomposing.
+When they do, they can have you scratching your head.
+It is important to understand that these flies can breed in storm drains, exterior sewage culverts, exterior trash receptacles, and other locations where organic materials are decomposing.

 Keeping Flies Out Of Your Kitchen

 If flies are coming in from the outside, it is vital to make sure that all of your screens are in good working condition and that you don't allow exterior doors to be propped open.

 If flies are reproducing in your kitchen, you can make it more difficult for them by doing some deep cleaning.
 Get into cracks and crevices where organic material may be decaying.

 Routinely check and clean your trash receptacles.
 This will remove the gelatinous film that moth flies breed in.
 It takes 32 to 40 hours for moth flies to hatch from their eggs and become drain worms.
 These drain worms develop into pupae in between 9 to 15 days.
 The pupa stage lasts for less than 2 days and then those flies take to the air.
 A single drain fly can lay between 30 and 100 eggs.
 It doesn't take long for this problem to get out of hand.